leanprover/theorem_proving_in_lean4/inductive_types.md

 which takes two arguments.
 To define a function on ``Prod α β``, we can assume the input is of the form ``Prod.mk a b``, and we have to specify the output, in terms of ``a`` and ``b``.
-We can use this to define the two projections for prod.
+We can use this to define the two projections for ``Prod``.
 Remember that the standard library defines notation ``α × β`` for ``Prod α β`` and ``(a, b)`` for ``Prod.mk a b``.